metadata toggle

 Avoid skin contact.

-Handle this product with care to avoid exposure during incorporation of premix into feed and administration of feed to animals, taking all recommended precautions.
+People with known hypersensitivity to florfenicol or any of the excipients should avoid contact with the veterinary medicinal product.
+Handle this veterinary medicinal product with care to avoid exposure during incorporation of the veterinary medicinal product into feed and administration of feed to animals, taking all recommended precautions.

-Wear either a disposable half-mask respirator conforming to European standard EN 149 or a non-disposable respirator to European Standard EN 140 with a filter to EN 143, chemically resistant gloves, protective coveralls and goggles while incorporating the premix into feed.
+Wear either a disposable half-mask respirator conforming to European standard EN 149 or a non-disposable respirator to European Standard EN 140 with a filter to EN 143, chemically resistant gloves, protective coveralls and goggles while incorporating the veterinary medicinal product into feed.

-Wear gloves and do not smoke, eat, or drink when handling the product or medicated feed.
+Wear gloves and do not smoke, eat, or drink when handling the veterinary medicinal product or medicated feed.

-Wash hands thoroughly with soap and water after use of the product or medicated feed.
+Wash hands thoroughly with soap and water after use of the veterinary medicinal product or medicated feed.

 Rinse thoroughly with water in case of exposure.

-If you develop symptoms following exposure such as skin rash, you should seek medical advice and take the package leaflet or the label with you.
+If you develop symptoms following exposure such as skin rash, you should seek medical advice and show the package leaflet or the label to the physician.

 Manure from treated swine must be stored for a minimum of one month before being spread and incorporated in fields.